 - Average management level pay remained consistent, potentially as a result of pay freezes

 - At its peak 86% of dealership staff were on furlough

 - Compared to last year a lower proportion of respondents expect to have fewer staff as a result of the pandemic.

 The data was compiled from groups and companies that together operate 300 dealership sites across the UK.
-These entities ranged from single site dealerships to large publically listed dealership groups.
+These entities ranged from single site dealerships to large publicly listed dealership groups.
 The data collated covers 29 dealership positions covering all departments.
-This year we also asked additional questions around the impact of the COVID-19 pandemic on dealer group, including future expectations for staffing and pay as well as the use of Government support during the lockdown period.

 Go back to Motor Retail overview